zipengliang21/FlaseAlarm/README.md

 use f key to toggle between full screen mode and window mode World_system.cpp line 157-167: Add key control for toggling into and out of full screen

+**Milestone 4**

+**User Experience Feedback and Actions**
+**Feedback:**

+- A minimap are suggested by many users to improve user experience and get a overview of the game map.
+- User feedback on the navigation: previously the camera control uses the arrow key and moving the player uses wasd key, player feel thats a bit odd and hard to control the camera view.

+**Action: **

+- we added a minimap feature in the game play and players now can view the map structure and  current location in the map on the top left corner
+- we merge the camera control and player movement all to wasd key and now camera follows the player’s location and movement